FideliusFalcon/rpi-on-the-go/readme.md

 To intergate with the Raspberry Pi over USB you need a driver.
 Install RNDIS gadget driver at: https://www.driverscape.com/download/usb-ethernet-rndis-gadget

-When you have installed the driver, plugged in your Raspberry Pi, you should see a connection under controlepanel/networkconnections named RNDIS.
+When you have installed the driver, plugged in your Raspberry Pi, you should see a connection under controlepanel/networkconnections named RNDIS/Ethernet Gadget.
 Right click on it and go to properties.
 Click on 'TCP/IPv4...' and properties.
 Input your IP configuration:
     Ip address: 10.0.12.1
     Subnet mask: 255.255.255.0
     Default gateway: 10.0.12.1